segmentio/segment-docs/src/connections/destinations/catalog/exponea/index.md

 ## Alias

-If you have not had a chance to review our spec, take a look to understand what the [Alias method](/docs/connections/spec/alias/) does.
+If you have not had a chance to review the Segment spec, take a look to understand what the [Alias method](/docs/connections/spec/alias/) does.

 The alias call can be used to merge two user identities and their data to one.
 The `previousId` field should always contain a previously used `anonymousId`, as merging users by specifying two `userIds` is not supported.
 Sending an alias event with `previousId` and no `userId` will cause the event to be ignored.
 Note that users are also merged when any call specifies both a userId and an anonymousId, which previously belonged to two separate users.